205 W 5th Ave

 the Columbia River.

-Welcome to the Kittitas County Public Health Department where we are excited to work with you a, and are looking forward to answering any questions you might have about your health, safety or other personal or community needs.
+Welcome to the Kittitas County Public Health Department where we are excited to work with you and are looking forward to answering any questions you might have about your health, safety or other personal or community needs.
 It is our desire to direct you toward the information you seek, so you can help you make the best decisions for yourself, your family and our community.

 As part of the public health network, the Washington State and Kittitas County Public Health Department provides critical programs and services for all people in our county - from drinking water protection to disease prevention.
 Our services help the Easton, Roslyn, Ronald, Cle Elum, South Cle Elum, Thorp, Liberty, Ellensburg, Kittitas and Vantage communities to be safe and promote a healthy place to live, work and play.
 We serve as a resource for reliable health information and also strive to protect all of our communities from hazards in the environment.